Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 Concerns related to adverse effects:

 • Appropriate use: For external use only; not for ophthalmic, oral, or intravaginal use.
 Do not apply to facial skin, eyes, or lips.
 Absorption may be increased with occlusive dressings.
-Avoid or limit excessive exposure to natural or artificial sunlight, or phototherapy.
-The safety and effectiveness has not been evaluated in patients with erythrodermic, exfoliative, or pustular psoriasis.
+The safety and effectiveness have not been evaluated in patients with known or suspected disorders of calcium metabolism.